 \section{Introduction}

 A Riemannian manifold $(M,g)$ is said to be {\em Ricci-pinched} if $\Ric\geq 0$ and there exists a constant $\varepsilon>0$ such that $\Ric\geq\varepsilon\mathrm{R}g$, where $\Ric$ and $\mathrm{R}$ are the Ricci and scalar curvature of $(M,g)$, respectively.
-Ricci-pinched manifolds are the focus of {\em Hamilton's pinching conjecture}, which is now established as a theorem: \begin{theorem} Let $(M, g)$ be a complete, connected Riemannian $3$-manifold.
+Ricci-pinched manifolds are the focus of {\em Hamilton's pinching conjecture}, which was stated by Richard Hamilton in \cite{Hamilton1982ThreemanifoldsWP} and is now established as a theorem: \begin{theorem} Let $(M, g)$ be a complete, connected Riemannian $3$-manifold.
 Suppose that $M$ is Ricci-pinched.
 Then, $M$ is flat or compact. \end{theorem}

-The theorem can be interpreted as an extension of Bonnet-Myers' theorem in three dimensions: if $(M,g)$ is a complete and connected $n$-dimensional Riemannian manifold such that $\Ric\geq (n-1)kg$, for some constant $k>0$, then $M$ is compact and $\mathrm{diam}(M,g)\leq\pi/k^2$.
+The theorem can be interpreted as an extension of Bonnet--Myers' theorem in three dimensions: if $(M,g)$ is a complete and connected $n$-dimensional Riemannian manifold such that $\Ric\geq (n-1)k^2g$, for some constant $k>0$, then $M$ is compact and $\mathrm{diam}(M,g)\leq\pi/k$.

-Chen and Zhu \cite{chenzhu_completeriemannianmanifolds_2000} took the initial step in proving \cref{thmpinchingtheorem}.
+There is also an extrinsic counterpart of the theorem for hypersurfaces of the Euclidean space, that was proved by Hamilton himself in~\cite{hamilton_1994}.

+\begin{theorem} Let $M^n$ be a smooth, strictly convex, and complete hypersurface bounding a region in $\R^{n+1}$.
+Suppose that its second fundamental form is $\varepsilon$-pinched, in the sense that

+where $ g_{ij}$ is the induced Riemannian metric, $\h$ the second fundamental form and its trace $\H$ is the mean curvature, for some $\varepsilon>0$.
+Then $M^n$ is compact. \end{theorem}

+Regarding the intrinsic version of the Ricci-pinching theorem, the first step towards the proof was taken by Chen and Zhu \cite{chenzhu_completeriemannianmanifolds_2000}.
 They showed that a complete noncompact Riemannian $3$-manifold, which has bounded and nonnegative sectional curvature and is Ricci-pinched, is flat.
 Then, Lott \cite{lott_3manifolds_2023} enhanced their result, requiring less stringent conditions on the sectional curvature.
-Deruelle-Schulze-Simon \cite{deruelle_initialstabilityRicciflow_2022} proved that the conjecture holds if the curvature is merely bounded.
+Deruelle--Schulze--Simon \cite{deruelle_initialstabilityRicciflow_2022} proved that the conjecture holds if the curvature is merely bounded.
 Finally, Lee and Topping \cite{leetopping_3manifoldnonnegpinchedRic_2022} removed the assumption on the curvature.
-All these results rely on the Ricci flow.
-A proof based on different geometric flows is conceivable; however, current attempts in the literature require an extra assumption on the volume growth at infinity \cite{huisken_inversemeancurvatureflow_2023, benatti_notericcipinchedthreemanifolds_2024}.